Hodgkin Lymphoma – Brief Information

 Obtaining a tumour sample (biopsy)

-Tests to assess spread of the disease
+Tests to assess spread of the disease (Staging)

 A child's cancer is a stressful situation for the whole family.
 The psychosocial team of the clinic or later the aftercare facility provides advice and support to patients and their relatives from diagnosis to completion of treatment as well as during aftercare.
 Don't hesitate to take advantage of this offer.
 It is an integral part of the treatment concept of all paediatric oncology centres in many countries.
 Here you will find comprehensive information on this.